stummer/Atom-Featured-Image/README.md

 # Atom Featured Image

-The "Atom Featured Image" plugin adds a &lt;image&gt; tag to all entries of the atom feed with the featured image of the blog post.
+This Plugin adds an &lt;icon&gt; tag with the featured image to your atom feed.

+You can change the image size from the plugin's setting page under "Settings" &gt; "Atom Featured Image".
+By default the plugin uses medium size.